mckennareale/thesis/README.md

 # Massive Migration: The Role of Tissue-Resident Alveolar Macrophages in Inducible Bronchus-Associated Lymphoid Tissue Formation and Function
-- scRNA-seq: code to perform analysis and generate plots
+- cell_sorting: schematic of sorting strategy for sorted qPCR
-- qPCR folder: spreadsheets with qPCR data
+- qPCR: spreadsheets with qPCR data
-- sorting folder: schematic of sorting strategy for sorted qPCR
+- scRNA_seq: code to perform analysis and generate plots